 Now, “why” Dr. King was assassinated has always fascinated me far more than the rote recitation of “who” the justice system says killed him; James Earl Ray, much like President John F. Kennedy’s assassin Lee Harvey Oswald, was branded a “lone gunman” and sentenced to 99 years in prison for allegedly killing King.

-As such, the notion of class struggle informs what I sense that a meeting between Dr. King and President Donald Trump would have looked like.
-History teachers rarely cover the parts of his “Mountaintop” address where King admonished his mostly black audience to “take your money out of the (white owned) banks downtown and deposit your money in (black owned) Tri-State Bank.
+In one of the most riveting segments of the Mountaintop speech, Dr. King admonished his black audience to “take your money out of the (white owned) banks downtown and deposit your money in (black owned) Tri-State Bank.
 We want a “bank-in” movement in Memphis.
 Go by the savings and loan association.
 I’m not asking you something that we don’t do ourselves at SCLC.
 Judge Hooks and others will tell you that we have an account here in the savings and loan association from the Southern Christian Leadership Conference.
 We are telling you to follow what we are doing.
 Put your money there.
 You have six or seven black insurance companies here in the city of Memphis.
 Take out your insurance there.
 We want to have an “insurance-in.”

 Indeed, the same man who fought to integrate public accommodations, schools and for the franchise was speaking of Black cooperative economics and what could be termed as a radical redistribution of wealth.

-Why?
-It is because King knew from his own dealings with Democrats like the Kennedy brothers and Lyndon Johnson, and Republican presidential candidate Richard Nixon in 1960, that politicians can change their positions with the wind and that the only way to ensure that the collective interests of Blacks and the poor of all races are addressed is through social activism, cooperative economics, and targeted voting.
-Indeed, 49 years ago, King showed the blueprint for success in “I’ve Been to the Mountaintop” and in memory of his birth, life and untimely death, it is up to us to follow it when dealing Trump, his Republican dominated Congress, and even Democrats like the Clintons who far too often fall in line with the wealthy White elite, too, when it suits their political interests.
+You see, Dr. King knew from his own dealings with Democrats like President John and Attorney General Robert Kennedy, President Lyndon Johnson, as well as with Republican presidential candidate (and future President) Richard Nixon in 1960, that politicians can change their positions with the wind.
+As such, King knew that the only way to ensure that the collective interests of Blacks and the poor of all races are addressed is through social activism, cooperative economics, and targeted voting.